View a template set below:

 Send HTML emails in Gmail

-But it only seemed possible to use HTML in an email marketing service to send mass emails.
+But is it only possible to send HTML emails using an email marketing service like Mailchimp ?

-Until today.
-You can send HTML emails in Gmail too!
-Here's now.
-(You need Chrome browser for this approach.)
+Actually you can send HTML emails in Gmail too!
+Here's how using the Chrome browser.

-1. Code your HTML for the email in your editor and copy it
+1. Code your HTML for your email and copy the code:

-2. Compose a new email and type in Text into the body
+2. Compose a new email and type Text in the body:

 4. Right click the highlighted line and click on Edit as HTML

-6. Click anywhere in the new email composer to apply the HTML
+6. Click anywhere on the new compose window to apply your email HTML code:

-7. After you release your mouse, your HTML design will appear inside the new email composer!
+7. After you release your mouse, your email HTML design will appear:

 Now your email has a pretty HTML design!